-Springtime is a time of rebirth and a time when most folks give their home or office a good cleaning.
+Springtime is a time of rebirth and with warmer weather and sunshine we tend to give our home or office a good cleaning.
 For everything there is a season, and this is the season to get rid of the winter cobwebs.
 The most important key to an efficient clean sweep program is organization.
 When there is a place for everything and everything is in its place, then maintenance is a breeze.
-For an efficient clean-sweep process clear out the clutter, purge the unnecessary, broken and unloved, then begin organizing your treasures.
+For an efficient clean-sweep process clear out the clutter, purge the unnecessary, broken and unloved, before beginning to organize the treasures.

 The hardest part of getting organized is deciding where to begin.
 The second hardest part is getting started.
 There is always more to do than time allows and thinking about it can be overwhelming.
-But, who says it all has to be done all at once?
+But, who says it all has to be done at once?
 Choose a course of action that works best for you.
-And let me help you along the way!
+Fill in the form on the left sidebar to let me help you along your organizing journey.

 Plan to get started